 Nonetheless, lots of people are worried, and we get it.
-One question we hear is: How can I financially prepare myself, and my family, just in case?
+As if dealing with young kids' erratic behavior on lockdown weren't enough, one question we hear is: How can I financially prepare myself, and my family, just in case?

 So think of this as your “good excuse” preparation list.
 Just as it doesn't hurt to stock up on extra cereal and toilet paper just in case—we put together a number of financial tasks that you’ll be grateful to get done regardless.
 We hope your family won’t be affected by the coronavirus at all, but consider this a good excuse to knock these items off your to-do list.